- A new study reveals that transgender women can produce viable sperm, but the results are still uncertain.

 The scientists’ aim was to find out if transgender women who take gender affirmation drugs still have the ability to produce sperms, and also, they were interested in evaluating the timeline for getting viable sperm- months after stopping with their gender-affirming medications.

-She was able to produce a sperm sample which can be compared to that which was collected from the eight other transgender women who preserved their sperm before undergoing medication.
+She was able to produce a sperm sample that can be compared to that which was collected from the eight other transgender women who preserved their sperm before undergoing medication.

 The second result, which was from the other transgender woman shows that fertility doesn’t quickly return after halting gender-affirming medications.
 The second patient has been taking spironolactone and estradiol for about two years.
 However, after four months of terminating treatment, she wasn’t still able to produce sperm, and she decided to stop trying to recover her fertility and continue with her medications because it is a tremendous psychological process.